W427697/Discord-/docs/contribute/code.md

 <div class="aside">

-💡 The default instructions run the code "linked" which means built changes to Storybook library code will be reflected in the sandbox right away (the next time you run the task).
-However CI runs in "unlinked" mode, which in rare cases will behave differently.<br/>
+💡 The default instructions run the code in "linked" mode, meaning built changes to Storybook library code will be reflected in the sandbox immediately (the next time you run the task).
+However, CI runs in "unlinked" mode, which in rare cases, will behave differently.<br />

 If you are having trouble reproducing, try rerunning the command with the `--no-link` flag.
 If you need to do that, you'll need to run it with `--start-from=compile` after each code change.